-States and tribes must report, by January 31, 2012, a summary of the previous federal fiscal year's work (October 1, 2010 through September 30, 2011).
+States and tribes must report, by January 31, 2013, a summary of the previous federal fiscal year's work (October 1, 2011 through September 30, 2012).
 The following information must be submitted to your regional project officer:

-• Category(ies) of properties (or sites) that CERCLA 128(a) funds are used for capacity building and/or site-specific activities:
+- Environmental programs where CERCLA 128(a) funds are used to support capacity building (general program support, non-site-specific work).
+Indicate as appropriate from the following:

--Brownfields
+- -Brownfields

 - -Underground Storage Tanks/Leaking Underground Storage Tanks

 - -Federal Facilities

 - -Solid Waste

--Superfund
+- -Superfund

--Hazardous Waste Facilities
+- -Hazardous Waste Facilities

--VCP (Voluntary Cleanup Program, Independent Cleanup Program, etc.)
+- -VCP (Voluntary Cleanup Program, Independent Cleanup Program, etc.)

--Other

-• Number of properties (or sites) enrolled in a response program during FY11;
+- Number of properties (or sites)

+enrolled in a response program during

+FY12:

-• Number of properties (or sites) where documentation indicates that cleanup work is complete and all required institutional controls (IC's) are in place, or not required;
+- Number of properties (or sites) where documentation indicates that cleanup work is complete and all required institutional controls (IC's) are in place, or not required;

-• Total number of acres associated with properties (or sites) in the previous bullet; and
+- Total number of acres associated with properties (or sites) in the previous bullet; and